10maurycy10/physics-verlet/README.md

 - `stress-test.c` fills a box with objects to test optimizations of the engine.

-- `rope.c` Simulates rope made out of descrete particles attached together using constrants.
+- `rope.c` Simulates rope made out of discrete objects attached together using constraints.
 Click to add an object.

 - `bowl.c` Simulates a bunch of circles bounded inside of a radius around the origin.
 Click to add an object.